Karin Reid Offield – Owner/Operator and Instructor

 Karin won regional dressage championships, including four USDF Regional Championships at FEI level.
 Karin began training with Mike Etherly, Steffen Peters and Michael Poulin.
 In 2005 Karin started training with Robert Dover on the finesse and details of Grand Prix.
 Her competitive years in Europe included training with Dutch Champion and three-time Olympic Gold Medal winner – Anky Van Grunsven, Belgium rider/trainer Jan Bemelmans, German success Claudia Haller of Gut Mullershof, the Swedish Chef D’Equipe of Dressage and master Long Liner Bo Jena and Scott Hassler.
 Her friendship with JJ Tate allows Karin to stable and work with her in the winters in Wellington.

 Clinics with Maryal Barnett, Egon von Neindorff, retired Olympic ‘O’ Judge and Belgium Dressage Team Trainer Volker Moritz, USA Team rider Debbie McDonald, USA Team rider Tina Konyot, USDF Certified Instructor Heather Bender, Dietrich von Hopfgarten and Claus Bergner have added to Karin’s education.

 Brek-n-Ridge Farm in Harbor Springs, Michigan provides a safe, clean and beautiful environment for horses and riders.
 Join us for clinics and training.

-Andrew Figures – Barn Manager & Instructor Andrew works full time at Brek-n-Ridge Farm.
+Andrew Figures – Barn Manager, trainer & instructor Andrew works full time at Brek-n-Ridge Farm.
 Andrew has been interested in horses since he was 6 years old.
 His mother Cheryl discovered back in the day that if Andrew earned an “A” on his spelling tests, he could take a riding lesson.
 Riding was his reason to knuckle down to study.
 Andrew has natural talent and a passion and skill in his horse care, riding and instructing.
 “Andrew has shown that passion and try will earn you many rewards.
 He has proven himself as a very capable rider with his former mount by accomplishing with his horse Twister what most riders could not.
 He is patient, willing to learn and has a talent for detail that enables him to be an instructor, horse trainer, our barn manager, an excellent groom and 100% horseman.
-His ground work skills and his study of handling horses makes him a very valuable asset to the Brek-n-Ridge team of horse trainers”
+His ground work skills and his study of handling horses makes him a very valuable asset to the Brek-n-Ridge team of horse trainers.
+He is a gifted horseman.”